jajtic/songRecognitionDisplay/README.md

    - you can change which display is used on line 37

 This was an example setup.
 You can obviously use a secondary monitor and a real microphone instead of a phone.

+## Future plans
+Make it compatible with Linux so it can be run on a Raspberry Pi :)